Home

 John Willis Krick was born on or about Sept.
 5, 1866 on the family farm near Monroeville, Allen County, IN, the son of Emanuel and Sarah Elizabeth "Betsy" (Minerd) Krick.

-John married Maggie Viola Sherwood (1870-1921), the daughter of James and Margaret (Weinbauer?)
+On Oct.
+30, 1887, John entered into marriage with Maggie Viola Sherwood (1870-1921), the daughter of James and Margaret (Weinbauer?)
 Sherwood of Albion, IN.
-The wedding took place in on Oct.
-30, 1887, in Allen County, when John was age 21 and Maggie 17.
+The wedding took place in Allen County, when John was age 21 and Maggie 17.

 He was a longtime baker, for more than three decades, and they made their residence on West Perry Street in Paulding, Paulding County, OH.